cloudfoundry-tutorials/cf-and-k8s/content/docs/running-apps-on-kubernetes.md

 The simplest approach is for a developer to **run `docker build`** from their machine, and then **push the image to a registry** that the target Kubernetes can access.

-In an enterprise environment, the building of images should be automated by a CI server, or automation running inside the Kubernetes cluster - the KNative project has elements which can automatically rebuild images when code changes are pushed.
+In an enterprise environment, the building of images should be automated by a CI server, or automation running inside the Kubernetes cluster such as [WeaveWorks' Flux](https://www.weave.works/oss/flux/).

 Alternative approaches exist.
 If you wanted to leverage the power of buildpacks, you could use the [`pack` CLI](https://github.com/buildpacks/pack) to build an image from your source code.